 Vaginal dilators, also known as pelvic trainers, can help you learn how to control, and relax, your pelvic floor muscles.
 They can help you retrain your body to feel ok with stimulus, and warm you up to sex or other activities if you’re feeling apprehensive or need to prepare your tissues and muscles.

-Soul Source dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
+Intimate Rose dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
 And they can be chilled to ease pain or warmed for extra comfort.
-They’re also thoughtfully and beautifully-made with a non-medical look, because Soul Source knows just how fed up you are of all things medical.
+They’re also thoughtfully and beautifully-made, designed by a pelvic health physical therapist.

 Using an intimate wearable that allows you to control the depth of penetration during sex can help you feel safe and relaxed.
 The Ohnut is designed to feel just like skin.
 It’s so comfortable (like a gentle hug) you and your partner will barely notice it’s there.
 And it can help you and your partner explore the boundaries of your body in a way that allows you to connect and enjoy each other.